Tom Clancy's Rainbow Six 3: Raven Shield: Plot

 In 2007, a few months after defeating Gospić and imprisoning Gutierrez, Rainbow responds to a series of consecutive terrorist attacks in Italy.
 Rainbow learns they possess chemical weapons and that they are followers of Gutierrez; when questioned, Gutierrez promises a "surprise", suggesting his complicity.
-Rainbow finds an informant in arms dealer Giovanni Bagattini, and rescues him from several attempts on his life.
-The terrorists raid a warehouse where the Polizia di Stato have stored their confiscated chemical gas; Rainbow repels them, but finds the terrorists have stolen a barrel, which they intend to use for Gutierrez's "surprise".
+Rainbow finds an informant in arms dealer Giovanni Bagattini and rescues him from several attempts on his life.
+The terrorists raid a warehouse where the Polizia di Stato have stored their confiscated chemical gas; Rainbow repels them but finds the terrorists have stolen a barrel, which they intend to use for Gutierrez's "surprise".
 Rainbow tracks the terrorists to Athens, Greece, and prevents them from releasing the gas in an agora.
 In the aftermath, Gutierrez is delivered a newspaper reporting the terrorists' defeat; two days later, he hangs himself in his cell.

 Iron Wrath

 Iron Wrath is the second expansion for the PC version of Raven Shield.
 It was in production for almost 2 years before Ubisoft decided to release it as a free download for FilePlanet subscribers on June 9, 2005.
 Developed by Ubisoft Casablanca, this expansion features a 7-mission campaign in which Rainbow neutralizes a terrorist nuclear bomb threat, 3 classic missions, 8 new multiplayer maps, 6 new weapons, and 5 new multiplayer game modes.
 In October 2008, the CD-key activation server was taken offline, suspending the multiplayer features of Iron Wrath.
-This free expansion remains available on the web site ModDB.
+This free expansion remains available on the website ModDB.